JJtheGerman/RPGCameraComponent/README.md

 # RPGCameraComponent
-A camera component mimicking basic behavior of most RPGs or games like Foxhole.
+A camera component mimicking basic behavior of most RPGs.
 *Mainly a test in completely encapsulating a component by letting it handle input and sub component spawning itself.*

 ---